Port of Seattle Cruise Ship Lawyers

-If you were injured aboard a cruise ship or on an excursion and believe that the crew of the cruise was negligent, and therefore responsible for your injury, you may be eligible for compensation for your medical bills, pain and suffering, and more.
+Call us if you were injured aboard a cruise ship or on an excursion and believe the cruise crew was negligent and responsible for your injury.
+You may be eligible for compensation for your medical bills, pain and suffering, and more.
 For a free consultation with Louis A. Vucci P.A., contact us at (786) 375-0344 or use the live chat feature on our website.